MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/prevent-domain-hints-with-home-realm-discovery.md

 Admins of federated domains should set up this section of the HRD policy in a four-phase plan.
 The goal of this plan is to eventually get all users in a tenant to use their managed credentials regardless of domain or application, save those apps that have hard dependencies on `domain_hint` usage.
 This plan helps admins find those apps, exempt them from the new policy, and continue rolling out the change to the rest of the tenant.

-From the Microsoft Graph explorer window, sign in with at least the [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator) role.
+From the Microsoft Graph explorer window, sign in with at least the [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator) role.

 Grant consent to the `Policy.ReadWrite.ApplicationConfiguration` permission.